FilaMagenta/App/docs/en/PRIVACY_POLICY.md

 When installing the app, an anonymous UUIDv4 user id is generated.
 This is completely random, and only used for relating crashes to the same user.

+Once you have logged in, your username will be used for identifying your crash reports; just in case you need support from a developer.
+This way the errors can be fixed much faster.
+Your email address, if any, might also be added to the error log message.

-When accepting this terms you are also accepting the [privacy policy of Sentry](https://sentry.io/privacy/), which is the platform used for collection.
+When accepting these terms, you are also accepting the [privacy policy of Sentry](https://sentry.io/privacy/), which is the platform used for collection.